Colonial Secretary of Western Australia

-The Colonial Secretary of Western Australia was one of the most important and powerful public offices in Western Australia, in the time when Western Australia was a British colony.
-The Colonial Secretary was the representative of the British Colonial Office in Western Australia, and was usually appointed from Britain.
+The colonial secretary of Western Australia was one of the most important and powerful public offices in Western Australia, in the time when Western Australia was a British colony.
+The colonial secretary was the representative of the British Colonial Office in Western Australia, and was usually appointed from Britain.
 He was responsible for all official correspondence between the colony and the Colonial Office.
-He was at all times a member of the Western Australian Legislative Council and the Western Australian Executive Council.
+He was at all times a member of the Western Australian Legislative Council and the Executive Council of Western Australia.